Is Stranger Chat Safe in the USA? A Practical, No-Fear Guide

 Verified age checks Reduces exposure to minors and predators; raises accountability.

-Clear rules + fast moderation Lowers abusive behavior and nudity exposure.
+Clear rules and fast moderation Lowers abusive behavior and nudity exposure.

 One-tap block/report Lets you exit and alert staff in seconds.